-This Emanuel Law Outline provides both brief and detailed explanations of key issues, topics and law.
+The Emanuel Law Outlines below provide both capsule and detailed explanations of key issues, topics and law.
 Chapters include a "Quiz Yourself" feature (short answer questions & sample answers) + Exam Tips.
-At the end of the outline, there are 3 Essay Exam Questions/Answers.
+At the end of both outlines, there are 3 Essay Exam Questions/Answers.

 Nutshells are short works that provide simple overviews of legal topics.
 Do not cite a Nutshell in a legal document.